by Randall Rich & Jared des Rosiers

 As natural gas-fired power plants have replaced coal- and oil-fired units, increasing natural gas use in New England to 4.5 Bcf per day, power plant owners and developers in New England have not participated in pipeline expansion projects or acquired firm pipeline transportation for their natural gas supplies because of the inability to fully recover the cost in the competitive wholesale electricity market where the ISO-NE dispatches generators on a least-cost basis.
 As a result, although other regions of the country have seen lower natural gas prices due to increased shale-gas production in Appalachia, on the coldest days, New England power generators are exposed to daily spot natural gas prices and left to compete with other regions, such as New York City, for peak gas supplies at prices that significantly exceed the cost of gas purchased on a longer term basis.
 Recovering the cost of pipeline expansion capacity through the ISO-NE tariff appears designed to address generators’ cost recovery concerns and moderate peak prices in New England.

 About Pierce Atwood

-Pierce Atwood LLP, one of New England's leading law firms, and the largest in northern New England, provides a broad range of energy-related legal services including practice before state public utility commissions and FERC.
+Pierce Atwood LLP, a leading New England law firm, provides a broad range of energy-related legal services including practice before state public utility commissions and FERC.
 Pierce Atwood was the lead counsel in the Maine Power Reliability Program -- the development, regulatory approval, and construction of nearly 440 miles of transmission line, six new substations, and upgrades to more than 40 existing substations.